A quick introduction to cider tasting

 Is the cider clear, slightly hazy/cloudy or very hazy/cloudy?
 And if it is hazy/cloudy, is there any sediment?
 Does it have a distinctive colour – like amber, yellow or gold – or is it more or less colourless?
 Is it still, lightly sparkling like Prosecco, or as fizzy as Champagne?

-If you're cider tasting in a group, compare notes of what smells you're getting - the more creative the descriptions the better!
+If you're tasting cider in a group, compare notes on the aromas you’re picking up. - the more creative the descriptions, the better!

 The final step is to take a mouthful and explore it like you would if you were wine tasting.
 Allow the cider to roam your mouth and reach all your taste buds, so that you’re getting the full flavour experience.